VANTHEBRAND/vanrss/README.md

 ## Installation

-Roughly you'll follow these steps to install a microfeed instance to Cloudflare:
+Roughly you'll follow these steps to install a vanfeed instance to Cloudflare:

 1. Fork the [microfeed repo](https://github.com/microfeed/microfeed) to your personal (or organizational) GitHub account.
 2. Obtain Cloudflare API tokens and save them as secrets on your forked GitHub repository.